vaxerski/Vermilion/docs/Tidal.md

 - Paste it into the Client ID setting.
 - You're done!
 Close the tidal web player (_do not_ log out!), restart Vermilion and you can listen to music from Tidal.

+> [!NOTE]
+> After 24 hours, the login token expires.
+When it does, if you open your web player before Vermilion, Vermilion
+> will no longer be able to log in.
+You will have to redo this process.
+> If you log into Vermilion first, your web player will get logged out.